tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_2.md

-As the food was brought in form the kitchen me and dad went to sit at the diner table.
+As the food was brought in form the kitchen me and dad went to sit at the dinner table.
 He was at the food before mom was even seated.